DockerSecurity-io/commandos/README.md

-# Docker Deep Dive with a Docker Captain at WAP 2025
+# 10 Docker Commandos

-This repository contains the source code and resources for the Docker Deep Dive workshop at WAP 2025.
+This repository contains the source code and resources for the **10 Docker Commandos** workshop at JobRad in September 2025.
 The workshop will cover the following topics:

 - Docker Init
 - Docker Bake